 We hope to at least help students manage their stress, while funding important campaigns that create awareness and put pressure on universities and government.

 It is also clear that research on this topic is important in tackling mental health issues faced by students.; A recent survey from July 2021 found that 4 in 10 students report a deterioration in their mental health since starting university.

-Ben West, a recent graduate, said “this survey shines a vital light on the areas which universities must improve to better support all students, many of whom have spent the last year feeling forgotten and ignored.
+Ben West, a recent graduate, said “this survey shines a vital light on the areas which universities must improve to better support all students, many of whom have spent the last year feeling forgotten and ignored.”

-We are already planning, with support from the charity team, staff fundraising and engagement activities to raise further funds and draw attention to issues students are facing and solutions to support them, so look out for these in the coming months!
+We are already planning, with support from the charity team, staff fundraising and engagement activities to raise further funds and draw attention to issues students are facing as well as solutions to support them, so look out for these in the coming months!